andreluisloureiro/andreluisloureiro/README.md

 - Hi!
 My name is André 😁
-- Currently studying JavaScript and CSS ✏
+- Currently learning JavaScript and CSS ✏
 - My next goal is to learn how to use frameworks (probably Angular) 📈

 <div style="display: inline_block;margin: 20;" margin="20"><br>